sascha432/ESP8266-WiFi-Remote-Control/README.md

 Any Arduino sketch is supported.
 The basic functionality can be implemented with a few dozends lines of code.

+A serial debug header with update functionality is included.

 Alternativly the KFC Firmware is available with Web interface, MQTT and Home Assistant integration, OTA updates etc...

 [KFC Firmware @ Github](https://github.com/sascha432/esp8266-kfc-fw)